TOMOFAST/Tomofast-x/README.md

-# Tomofast-x  v.1.3
+# Tomofast-x  v.1.4

 Geophysical 3D potential field joint and constrained parallel inversion code.
 Authors: Vitaliy Ogarko, Jeremie Giraud, Roland Martin.

-Tomofast-x is a 3D parallel inversion platform to run single domain or joint inversion (gravity and magnetic data).
+Tomofast-x is a 3D parallel inversion platform to run single domain or joint inversion of gravity and magnetic data.
-It can use local weighting of gradient regularization function, global and local petrophysical constraints (Gaussian mixture model and multiple disjoint bound constraints).
+It can use petrophysical constraints such as Gaussian mixture model and disjoint interval bound constraints.
-Tomofast-x can run in parallel on laptops and supercomputers, using distributed and shared memory systems.
+Tomofast-x can run in parallel on desktops and supercomputers, and it has been optimised for both – shared abd distributed memory systems.
 Tomofast-x supports the parallel wavelet compression of the sensitivity kernel for significant memory reduction and faster performance.
+Tomofast-x allows to invert models with arbitrary surface topography.

-The source code is a companion to the publication detailing Tomofast-x geophysical calculations and examples of utilisation and realistic dataset:
+The following publication is detailing Tomofast-x geophysical calculations and examples of utilisation:
 J. Giraud, V. Ogarko, R. Martin, M. Jessell, and M. Lindsay (2021), "Structural, petrophysical, and geological constraints in potential field inversion using the Tomofast-x v1.0 open-source code", Geosci.
 Model Dev., 14, 6681–6709, https://doi.org/10.5194/gmd-14-6681-2021